edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 In a similar fashion, device services will need to both subscribe and publish to the EdgeX message bus (**internal message bus**) to get command requests and push back any responses to the command service.
 Go lang device services will, like the command service, use the go-mod-messaging module and MessagingClient to get command requests and send command responses to and from the EdgeX message bus.
 C based device services will use a C alternative to subscribe and publish to the EdgeX message bus (**internal message bus**)

-The command service will also need to subscribe to 3rd party message bus (**external message bus**) in order to get command requests from the 3rd party system.
+The command service will also need to subscribe to 3rd party MQTT topics (**external message bus**) in order to get command requests from the 3rd party system.
 The command service will then relay command requests on to the appropriate device service via the internal message bus (forming the message bus to message bus bridge).
-Likewise, the command service will accept responses from the device services on the EdgeX message bus (**internal message bus**) and then publish responses to the 3rd party system via the 3rd party message bus (**external message bus**).
+Likewise, the command service will accept responses from the device services on the EdgeX message bus (**internal message bus**) and then publish responses to the 3rd party system via the 3rd party MQTT topics (**external message bus**).

 ### Message Structure